Silent Grace: Reception

 However, as more films were made about the male hunger strikers, Silent Grace often ceased to be mentioned in the hunger strike film discourse.
-It wasn't until its 2017 revival when it was placed fully back on the map due to the promoting of the film from the Irish Times and TV3.
+It was not until its 2017 revival when it was placed fully back on the map due to the promoting of the film from the Irish Times and TV3.
 Silent Grace was received very favourably, with a fresh review in The Irish Times Film Section and selected "Films of the Week" in The Sunday Times.
 Maeve Murphy and Patrick Bergin appeared on Breakfast TV on TV3 for the debut broadcast at prime time.